gracejuster/babysitters-club-react/notes.md

 Change network requests on babysitter pages to be 3 x 3 panels
-  - once clicked, it will disappear, and it will now be added to network carousel
+  - once clicked, it will disappear, and it will now be added to network carousel Have flash message saying incorrect password! if wrong